basecamp/api/sections/brand_guidelines.md

 **Do**

 * Say that your app integrates or works with Basecamp, Highrise, Backpack, or Campfire.
-* Download official [37signals logos](https://github.com/37signals/api/tree/master/logos) for use on your site.
+* Download official [logos](https://github.com/37signals/api/tree/master/logos) for use on your site.
 * Link to our product websites for your customers to learn more.

 **Don't**

-* Use language to suggest that your app is an official 37signals one.
+* Use language to suggest that your app is official or endorsed by us.
 * Manipulate or recreate our product logos.

 ![Make your app unique!](https://github.com/37signals/api/blob/master/sections/img-bcbastard.png?raw=true)